Tourism in Vila Nova de Gaia

-Vila Nova de Gaia is one of the leading tourism destinations in northern Portugal, located directly opposite Porto, on the South bank of Douro river.
-These two cities interconnect with each other through several bridges over Douro river.
+Vila Nova de Gaia is a tourist destination in northern Portugal, located opposite Porto on the South bank of Douro river.
+The cities connect through several bridges over Douro river.
 Vila Nova de Gaia is home to several notable attractions, such as the Port wine cellars, Dom Luís I Bridge, the Teleferico, Monastery of Serra do Pilar, Douro Estuary and 18 km long beaches.

 Tourist attractions

 Cultural heritage

 Port Wine Cellars (Caves de Vinho do Porto) - Vila Nova de Gaia is known for port wine production, especially wine cellars where port wine is stored that attract tourists’ attention.
 Port Wine Cellars are located on the left bank of Douro river in Vila Nova de Gaia.
 There are around 60 port houses in this area, some of them are open for visitors to watch the process of producing port wine.

 Barbot House (Casa Barbot) - is an old single-family residence in the parish of Santa Marinha in Vila Nova de Gaia built on the initiative of Bernardo Pinto Abrunhosa in 1904.
 It belongs to the Barbot family since 1945.
 The building is the only example of Art Nouveau in Vila Nova de Gaia and includes Arabic elements in the roof, neoclassical and oriental elements in its tiles.
 The house has 3 floors, the first one serves as a basement.
 Its façade facing the Republic Avenue (Avenida da República) features 2 overlapping balconies of a joint composition.
 This building has been classified as a Property of Public Interest since 1982.
 Vila Nova de Gaia Municipality acquired this residence and transformed it into a Culture House.